 8. Named after the first lady of the US namely Lady Bird Johnson, Lady Bird Lake is located in Austin Texas.
 The lake is a great place to enjoy boating and kayaking along with hiking around the lake.

 9. The largest bat colony in North America is located in the heart of Austin.
 Following a 1980 renovation of the Congress Avenue Bridge the Mexican free-tailed bats migrated to and made their home beneath the bridge.
 Annually from March to early fall these bats take to flight each evening and watching them is breathtaking.
+This is one of our favorite things to do with kids in Austin.

 10. Country music fans should head to the Broken Spoke in Austin for live music, great dancing and delicious Texas food.
 It bills itself the “last of the great Texas dance halls”.